mchung/eoflife/README.md

 ## Description

-The eoflife rubygem is a wrapper for eol.org/api.
+Eoflife is a Ruby wrapper for the [EOL API](http://www.eol.org/api).
+The eoflife gem provides an easy-to-use wrapper for EOL's XML and JSON APIs.

 API development is currently a work in progress.

 ## Synopsis

     eol = Eoflife::Client.new
-    eol.ping #=> Hash response
+    eol.ping #=> Response

-    eol.search("Western Honeybee") #=> Hash response
+    eol.search("Western Honeybee") #=> Response

 ## Getting Started